Electravirus/MV3D/README.md

 If you are making a game with this plugin, please consider supporting my patreon.
 https://www.patreon.com/cutievirus
+You can also unlock some patron-only features by becoming a patron, such as Dynamic Shadows.
 A list of patrons can be found at the bottom of this file.

 ## Getting started